sybrew/the-seo-framework/readme.txt

 	* The notification that's displayed when settings are reset is no longer displayed on refresh.
 	* The website's tagline is no longer shown in the description when no excerpt can be generated.
 	* The counter type now correctly updates for new user meta created after The SEO Framework 2.7.0+ is installed.
-	* TODO SEO Settings tabs now correctly show the tab's content when hitting the "back" button.
-		/
-		* This behavior is caused because browsers save form data when travelling through history.
-Tabs are self-contained button forms for improved performance.
-		* NOTE Is this even worth fixing?
-It's merely an unlikely nuisance which, when fixed, will greatly affect performance as all tab-states have to be re-checked.
-	/
 	* TODO When enabling the option "Remove Blogname from title?", the blogname is removed too from manual SEO title entries.
 		/
 		* @link https://github.com/sybrew/the-seo-framework/issues/38#issuecomment-270920124